codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture/gitops/migrate-cli-runtimes-helm.md

 toc: true
 ---

 Codefresh has transitioned to Helm-based Runtimes for GitOps.
-CLI-based GitOps Runtimes are considered legacy and will be deprecated.
+CLI-based GitOps Runtimes are deprecated.
 If you have CLI-based GitOps Runtimes, you can migrate the Runtimes to preserve important data and install the new Helm GitOps Runtime.

-When you migrate the CLI-based Runtime, the Git Sources, external clusters, and Argo Rollouts installed on external clusters, are moved from the installation repository to the [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/).
+When you migrate the CLI-based Runtime, the Git Sources, external clusters, and Argo Rollouts installed on external clusters, are moved from the installation repository to the [Shared Configuration Repository]({{site.baseurl}}/docs/installation/runtime-architecture/gitops/shared-configuration/).

 The `values.yaml` file for Helm installation is the central configuration hub for customizing and controlling various aspects of the Runtime installation.
 You need to replicate all patches and customizations applied to the CLI Runtime to the `values.yaml` for the new Helm Runtime.